Suprascapular artery: Function

 Besides distributing branches to the sternocleidomastoid (which, however, mainly is supplied by the occipital artery and the superior thyroid artery), subclavius (which mainly is supplied by the thoracoacromial artery), and neighboring muscles, it gives off a suprasternal branch, which crosses over the sternal end of the clavicle to the skin of the upper part of the chest; and an acromial branch, which pierces the trapezius and supplies the skin over the acromion, anastomosing with the thoracoacromial artery.
-Just as with supplying the subclavius muscle, it anastomoses with the thoracoacromial artery in supplying skin areas.
+Just after supplying the subclavius muscle, it anastomoses with the thoracoacromial artery in supplying skin areas.

 As the artery passes over the superior transverse scapular ligament, it sends a branch into the subscapular fossa, where it ramifies beneath the subscapularis, and anastomoses with the subscapular artery and with the dorsal scapular artery.

 It also sends articular branches to the acromioclavicular joint and the shoulder joint, and a nutrient artery to the clavicle.